universitytheater/utheater.github.io/_pages/about-committee.md

 **How do you contact Committee?** Reach all of us at [ut-committee@uchicago.edu](mailto:ut-committee@uchicago.edu), or click on the names below to email members individually.

+---

 {% include committee-member-list.md %}

+---

+The committee members archive can be found [here](/committee-members-archive).